 5. Experience a real class

 You can understand how small classes are taught in a specific program.
-Are those English courses open discussion between students and instructor, or are they more of mini-lectures?
+Are those English courses open discussion between students and the instructor, or are they more of mini-lectures?
 How much of that art course is technique or theory, how much is actually working on projects?
 Do the math professors fly through formulas, or do they spend time working through examples?
 Of course, within each department, individual instructors have a say in how they run their classes.
 But if that major is small, there is a good chance that you would see that same instructor again.

 Getting some first-hand experience is a great way to earn a feel for academic life at a particular school, so think about sitting in on a college class.
 It will help determine which colleges are the best fit for you, and make comparisons easier.
 Of course, College Raptor can help you out there as well!
 Use our match tool to see which prospective colleges pop up for you!